canalplus/rx-player/doc/Getting_Started/Migration_From_v3/Bitrate_Selection.md

 ```

 Most methods exposed in this page, whether they are for Representations locking or the
-tracks API, allow to precize which Period you're talking about (if it's not communicated,
+tracks API, allow you to specify which Period you're talking about (if it's not
-the RxPlayer will assume that you're talking about the currently-playing one).
+communicated, the RxPlayer will assume that you're talking about the currently-playing
+one).

 For example, to only lock the first video Representation of the first considered Period
 you can do: